-Management's Discussion and Analysis For the year ended December 31, 2017 and 2016 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three-month periods ended March 31, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)

 Other Projects

 In December 2017, UEX acquired two new projects via staking.
 Both projects are located in southwest corner of the Athabasca Basin.